 My membership expires during the lockdown

 Your membership will be extended for the duration of the closure.
-If you would like to renew when we reopen, please contact the office and we can add any remaining days of your old membership to your new one.
+If you are looking to renew, please contact the office and we can add any remaining days of your old membership to your new one.